Rebekah

 • Lepeka (Hawaiian)

-Overall, there are many variations and related names to consider when choosing a name for yar child.
+Overall, there are many variations & related names to consider when choosing a name for yar child.
 Whether ya prefer the classic spelling of Rebekah or one of the many variations, there are plenty ‘o options to choose from.

 Rebekah in Popular Culture